 The American Revolution brought an end to the thousand year old Iroquois Confederacy.

-The Mohawks sided with King George III.
 Molly spied on rebel activities from her home in Canahoharie.
-In October 1777 she warned the British of the approach of an American force.
+In October 1777, she warned the British of the approach of an American force.
 The Patriots discovered she’d sent the Loyalists information about their troop movements.
 Twice they came in the night to search her home.

 In late 1777, Colonel Butler of Fort Niagara needed Molly’s help.
 Thousands of homeless Iroquois had been arriving at the fort.
-Molly and her children moved to Niagara where she lobbied for their welfare and encouraged the Iroquois continue to support the King.
+So Molly and her children moved to Niagara.
+There she lobbied for the people’s welfare and encouraged the Iroquois to continue to support the King.

 The winter of 1779-1780 was one of the most severe on record.
 But the war raged on.
 Native, loyalists, and patriot settlements were attacked and burned.

-Thousands more starving and ill Iroquois fled to Fort Niagara.
+Thousands of Iroquois, starving and ill, fled to Fort Niagara.

 Broken Promises